Jefferson County Court Records

 Criminal Record Nondisclosure and Expunction

 Individuals seeking to seal or expunge criminal records must file a petition with the court that handled the original case.
-The County Clerk’s website provides a link to nondisclosure forms published by the Texas Office of Court Administration, and the District Clerk offers expunction resources through Texas Law Help.
+The County Clerk's website links to nondisclosure forms published by the Texas Office of Court Administration, and the District Clerk offers expunction resources through Texas Law Help.
 A Statement of Inability to Pay Court Costs form is also available for indigent petitioners.

 Jefferson County Civil Court Records